 When you target the Android platform, you get the possibility to upload your game to the Google Play app store.
 Using Google Play then gives you the option to add Google Licencing to your project, which is a protective measure to help reduce the risk of people running your game from sources other than Google Play.

-To start with, you will need to open the project you wish to add Licencing to in GameMaker Studio 2, and then go to the Android Game Options and enable it:
+To start with, you will need to open the project you wish to add Licencing to in GameMaker Studio 2, and then go to the Main Game Options and in the Add-ons section, download the Google Play Services extension:

 Once you have the extension installed, you then need to go to your Google Play dashboard and set up an App Listing for the game (from your Google Play console click the Create Application button and follow the on-screen prompts).
 You then need to get the Public Key from the Services and APIs section of the Developer Console: